-What is ChatGPT-4 and how to use it right now: Everything you need to know
+What is ChatGPT-4 and how to use it now: Everything you need to know

 Most people can give basic ChatGPT a whirl by signing up with OpenAI, although restrictions apply in some countries and territories around the world.

-But the newest version is currently only being offered to ChatGPT Plus subscribers for US$20 (S$27) a month and as an API tool for developers to build into their applications.
-You can join a waitlist.
+But the newest version is currently being offered only to ChatGPT Plus subscribers for US$20 (S$27) a month and as an API tool for developers to build into their applications.
+You can join a wait list.

-In the future, you’ll likely find it on Microsoft’s search engine, Bing.
-Currently, if you go to the Bing web page and hit the “chat” button at the top, you’ll likely be redirected to a page asking you to sign up to a waitlist, with access being rolled out to users gradually.
+In the future, you will likely find it on Microsoft’s search engine, Bing.
+Currently, if you go to the Bing webpage and hit the “chat” button at the top, you will likely be redirected to a page asking you to sign up to a wait list, with access being rolled out to users gradually.

 Who is using ChatGPT-4 right now?